jthulhu/ptree2/README.md

   give you ownership and/or write access to the repository and name on crates.io (if that is possible).

+**Warning.** (1 august 2024) The author of the original crate has resumed maintaining it, and has updated the deprecated dependencies, so this fork doesn't have a reason to live anymore.
+You should directly use the crate `ptree` in place of this one.

 ---

 The `ptree` crate supports output formatting due to a user-provided configuration file and/or